The middle class of Goldline's G50 series

 There are a few recommendations concerning exceptions:

 - Asham Rotator prefers Asham grippers, other grippers are often not wide enough to cover the round slider.
+One exception: Goldline Quantum gripper fits as well.

 - Goldline Quantum has it's own gripper for optimum fit, but works well with other grippers.